NSW Health and Medical Research

 Improving access to innovative healthcare across NSW and ACT

-The Rural, Regional and Remote (or R3) clinical trial enabling program, proposed by NSW Health along with 34 state and national partners across health, research, private and community sectors including ACT Health; will deliver increased and more equitable access to clinical trials for patients in rural, regional, and remote NSW and the ACT.
+The Rural, Regional and Remote Clinical Trial Enabling Program, proposed by NSW Health along with 34 state and national partners across health, research, private and community sectors including ACT Health; will deliver increased and more equitable access to clinical trials for patients in rural, regional, and remote NSW and the ACT.

 Program key activities